jerryagenyi/rcap-firebase/docs/PROTOTYPE_DOCUMENTATION.md

 ## 4. Future / Conceptual Features

-The prototype includes placeholder pages for planned features to illustrate the long-term vision of RCAP.
+The prototype includes placeholder pages for planned features to illustrate the long-term vision of CCIP.

 - **AI Planning**: A module to analyze implementation plans and automatically suggest KPIs.
 - **Resource Management**: A hub for scheduling personnel, equipment, and tracking budgets.
 - **Training & Development**: A center for creating, managing, and tracking training courses and certifications.
-- **Integrations & APIs**: A future hub for connecting RCAP with external systems like DHIS2.
+- **Integrations & APIs**: A future hub for connecting CCIP with external systems like DHIS2.
 - **Research Lab**: An advanced analytics environment for epidemiologists to conduct custom research.